ballerina-platform/ballerina-lang/docs/style_guide/statements.md

         return "";
     }
     ```
-* If the pattern clause block is empty then both braces should be on the same line and there shouldn't be any spaces
+* If the pattern clause block is empty, then keep both braces in the same line and do not keep spaces
   between them.

+  Example,
   ```ballerina
     function typeGuard1((string, int) | (int, boolean) | int | float x) returns string {
         match x {